-No bonds were issued in 2023.
+No bonds were issued in 2024.

 LES uses its Commercial Paper Program to provide liquidity between long-term financings.
 LES' Commercial Paper Program is authorized for \$150,000,000.
-The commercial paper outstanding amount was \$65,500,000 as of December 31, 2023.
+The commercial paper outstanding amount was \$65,500,000 as of December 31, 2024.

 In 2018, LES entered into a revolving credit agreement with JPMorgan Chase Bank, National Association.
-The agreement was amended in 2021, extending the expiration date to August 19, 2024.
+The agreement was amended in 2024, extending the expiration date to August 19, 2027.
 The revolving credit agreement supports the Commercial Paper Program.
-No advances were outstanding under the revolving credit agreement as of December 31, 2023.
+No advances were outstanding under the revolving credit agreement as of December 31, 2024.

 Simultaneous to entering into the revolving credit agreement with JPMorgan Chase Bank, National Association, LES entered into a Note Purchase Agreement.
-The Note Purchase Agreement was amended in 2021, extending the expiration date to August 19, 2024.
-The 2021 amendment to the Note Purchase Agreement allows LES to issue both Taxable and Tax-Exempt notes.
+The Note Purchase Agreement was amended in 2024, extending the expiration date to August 19, 2027.
+The Note Purchase Agreement allows LES to issue both Taxable and Tax-Exempt notes.
 Amounts outstanding under the Note Purchase Agreement reduce the amount available under the revolving credit agreement which supports the Commercial Paper Program.
-There were no amounts outstanding under the Note Purchase Agreement as of December 31, 2023.
+There were no amounts outstanding under the Note Purchase Agreement as of December 31, 2024.

 In 2023, LES entered into a revolving credit agreement with Bank of America National Association.
 The agreement allows LES to draw up to \$50,000,000 on a variable rate basis.
 The agreement was executed on April 6, 2023, and it replaced a similar agreement with U.S. Bank National Association that expired on March 17, 2023.
 The revolving credit agreement with Bank of America National Association will expire in April 2026.
 Electric revenues secure the agreement.
-There were no amounts outstanding on the agreement as of December 31, 2023.
+There were no amounts outstanding on the agreement as of December 31, 2024.

 Also, in 2023, LES entered into a \$50,000,000 revolving credit agreement with Union Bank and Trust Company.
 The agreement was executed on July 12, 2023, and will expire in August 2026.
 The agreement is secured by electric revenues and is subordinate to the Bank of America National Association revolving credit agreement.
-There were no amounts outstanding on the agreement as of December 31, 2023.
+There were no amounts outstanding on the agreement as of December 31, 2024.

-The following chart shows outstanding debt as of December 31, 2023, and 2022:
+The following chart shows outstanding debt as of December 31, 2024, and 2023: